-- 100,000 deaths occur each year in US hospitals due to medical errors and sleep deprivation have been shown to make a significant contribution.
+- 100,000 deaths occur each year in the US hospitals due to medical errors and sleep deprivation have been shown to make a significant contributing.

 The evidence that we are malnourished sleep wise is concrete.
 The exact mechanisms for why, however, is not.
 Before we can lay blame to our habits and rituals, it helps to understand what happens while we sleep.

 Stages of Sleep